 Colluli is geographically advantaged relative to the key potash markets of the future.
 Demand for fertiliser is driven by population growth which directly translates to food demand.
 Almost 95% of the population growth over the next three decades will occur in Africa, India and South East Asia.
 The relative location of the Colluli resource to these key markets gives it a significant logistics advantage and unrivalled access to the potash markets of the future.

 In addition to the potassium bearing salts, Colluli contains appreciable amounts of rock salt, magnesium chloride and gypsum.
 All of these products have established global markets.
 The rocksalt, magnesium chloride and portions of gypsum must be mined to access the potassium bearing salts, resulting in low production costs for these materials.

 Resource definition has determined a +300 million tonne JORC 2012 compliant rock salt Mineral Resource with grades suitable for de-icing and other applications.

 Rock salt must be extracted and is currently considered waste material in the DFS mine plan and project economics creating upside potential for commercialisation.
 Discussions continue with potential offtakers for the rock salt.

 Lowest Estimated Capital Intensity and Operating Costs

 Colluli is one of only two advanced potash projects in the world with development capital costs less than US$450m, and at only US$298m Colluli demonstrates industry leading capital intensity which enhances both the Project’s returns and fundability.
 This is achieved as a consequence of the reduced evaporation pond footprint, hence substantially smaller surface foot print.
 Operating costs are also substantially lowered as a result of efficient infrastructure use facilitated by salt extraction in solid form and low energy input conversion to SOP.
-There are clear economies of scale as the project transitions from Phase I to Phase II, which convincingly place Colluli at the bottom of the cost curve.
+There are clear economies of scale as the project transitions from Module I to Module II, which convincingly place Colluli at the bottom of the cost curve.